stevenjlho/leetcode/solutions/217. Contains Duplicate/README.md

 ## Complexity
 - Time complexity: O(n), the algorithm iterates through array once.
-- Space complexity: O(n), the hash map can store all elements of the input array..
+- Space complexity: O(n), the hash map can store all elements of the input array.

 ## Code
 ```javascript